cpldcpu/BitNetMCU/docs/documentation.md

 ### 4-bit ones complement quantization

 The current implementation of 4 bit quantization ```4bitsym``` uses a symmetric encoding without zero.
 This is easy to implement on multiplierless MCUs, but becomes unnecessarily complex when a multiplier is available.
-Therefore, I introduced ```4bit``` encoding, which encodes a 4 bit signed value is a one-complement number including zero: ```-8, -7 ... -2, -1, 0, 1, 2, ...
+Therefore, I introduced ```4bit``` encoding, which encodes a 4 bit signed value as a one's complement number including zero: ```-8, -7 ... -2, -1, 0, 1, 2, ...
 6, 7```.

 This allows for a more efficient implementation of the inference code, given that the multiplication instruction is available: